futurehood/DeCent-CLI/readme/usage-guide.md

     $ decent-cli install https://github.com/futurehood/DCNT-JS-DWA-Template

-The following command will validate a DWA located at remote URL ***https://remote-dwa.com***:
+The following command will download a DWA ZIP archive located at remote URL and install it locally:

     $ decent-cli install https://github.com/futurehood/DCNT-JS-DWA-Template/archive/refs/heads/main.zip

+The following command will install a DWA from repository alias:

+    $ decent-cli install @futurehood/DCNT-JS-DWA-Template

-After executing either of the commands above, the user will be prompted to provide a directory name to store the application files in locally:
+After executing one of the commands above, the user will be prompted to provide a directory name to store the application files in locally:

     $ Suggested application installation path is "DCNT-JS-DWA-Template", proceed? y/n: